HANOVER TOWNSHIP WEBSITE

-The Township of Hanover will go live with their new website on 2/11/19.
 Visit the website.
-The new website is both interactive and allows you far greater knowledge of what's happening in our organizations and our community.
+The Township's website is both interactive and allows you far greater knowledge of what's happening in our organizations and our community.

 HOME SAFETY INFORMATION

 Please visit our Helpful Links Section to view new Fire and Home Safety Links.
 Our Thanks to Lisa Gonzalez of EldersCorps.Org for sharing this information!

 AlertMorris has been rolled out by the Hanover Township Office of Emergency Management (OEM) and the Morris County OEM.
 AlertMorris works to better inform a dispatcher as to your particular information during an emergency call, information that you might not be able to give under duress.
 AlertMorris also serves as a notification system to you for potential weather, power and other emergencies.
 Visit morriscountynj.gov/about/municipalities to begin your registration.